IndaPlus22/olleth-simulation/README.md

 ```
  ## Creating and spawning a camera
  To see what happens on the screen when we run the program we need a camera.
 We'll use this simple camera3dBundle that can be found inm bevys cheatcode Book.
- After creating the bundle we need to spawn it in using commands.spawn()
+ After creating the bundle we need to spawn it in using `commands.spawn()`.
 ``` rust
 //Creates a 3d camera and adds it to the scene commands.spawn(Camera3dBundle {